ycx12341/1D-sim-res-revisit-2022/ABC BCD revisit 2022/CV 1 data simulations/Dataset 1/README.md

 Folder **ECM MDE** contains all the results of the evaluations on the ECM + MDE density profiles.

-Folder **TC ECM MDE** contains all the results of the evaluations on all the three density profiles.
+Folder **TC ECM MDE** contains all the results of the evaluations on all three density profiles.
 (See the README.md of folder **ECM** for the structure of these three folders in details.)

 File **cv1_pert_data1.rds** and **cv1_pert_data1_ss.rds** contain the perturbed data and its corresponding summary statistics.